Urban Agricultural Systems Inspired By Nature Can Mitigate Climate Change

 When it comes to getting that perfect cut and keeping a healthy, natural lawn, you can’t beat one of these.
 Seriously, this is a grass powered lawn mower with a fertilizer attachment.

-If you’re constantly using the garden hose, there’s a chance that you’re doing it wrong.
-Doing what wrong?
-Watering.
+If you’re continually using the garden hose, there’s a chance that you’re doing it wrong.
 Actively and continuously needing to water your garden is a sign that you may have overlooked some simple but powerful water harvesting techniques.
 Here are [Read more…]

 When ecologist Edward O Wilson coined the terms biodiversity and biophilia, he opened our eyes to new ways of viewing the world.
 Now, architects, designers, and academics such as Richard Register, Tim Beatley, and Geoffrey West are using lessons from ecology and network theory to design tomorrow’s resilient urban environment; biophilic cities.